 - There is no limit to how many times a respondent can use the anonymous link.

-- To prevent multiple responses from the same person (a.k.a., preventing ballot-box stuffing) consult the survey protection page.
+- To prevent multiple responses from the same person (a.k.a., preventing multiple submissions) consult the Security Survey Options page.

 - Survey progress is saved so respondents can close their window and return to the same computer and finish later.
-(See the save and continue support page.)
+(See the Allow Responds to Finish Later support page.)

 - You can disable the anonymous link option by enabling By Invitation Only in the survey options.
 This is useful if you would like to convert your distribution method to individual links only.